Chapter 12.60

 (1) Intersection/Driveway Spacing.
 Intersections are divided into two categories for determining spacing requirements: signalized access spacing and unsignalized access spacing, which include both driveways and intersections.

 (a) Number of Driveways per Property.
-Property owners shall be granted one access per property.
+Property owners shall be granted one access per parcel.
 Variance requests for additional driveways must be supported by a transportation impact analysis.
 Any such access proposed through the variance process shall conform to these standards.
 If the property has frontage along two streets, access shall be from the lower classification street.
 Final approval of access (per property) is made by the director.

 (b) Signal Spacing.
-Signalized access spacing shall be no less than 1,320 feet for full access connections, and must maintain adequate signal progression along the roadway.
+Signalized access spacing shall be no less than 1,320 feet for full access connections and must maintain adequate signal progression along the roadway.
+Spacing of signalized roadway intersections shall be measured from the centerline of the intersections being measured.

 Table 1: Unsignalized Intersection Spacing